Accounting Software Quick & Dirty Recommendations

 version, web based version, good distribution, good manufacturing,

 strong financial reporting.
-ACCPAC is loaded with features and worth
+Sage ACCPAC is loaded with features and worth

 consideration.
 I worry a little bit about what Sage Software's plans are

-for ACCPAC Advantage, but trust that the product will continue to
+for Sage ACCPAC , but trust that the product will continue to

 receive adequate funding for development and marketing.